Bryan De La Cruz Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.60).
+- The Athletics' 6.70 team ERA ranks last among all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (100 total, 1.7 per game).
+- Athletics pitchers combine to surrender 100 total home runs at a clip of 1.7 per game (most in the league).

-- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.
+- Blackburn (0-0) takes the mound for the Athletics to make his second start of the season.

-- The right-hander last appeared in relief on Sunday, when he tossed 5 1/3 innings against the Houston Astros, allowing five earned runs while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Atlanta Braves, when he tossed four innings, allowing one earned run while giving up four hits.

-- In five games this season, the 24-year-old has a 6.83 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.